+IV.
 CONCLUSION

-The Ukraine War is being fought in a modern communications environment in which the combatants have access to the internet and social media to push their narratives and their propaganda.
+Ukraine War is being fought in a modern The communications environment where the combatants have access to the internet and social media to push their narratives and propaganda.
 In the decade or so before the Ukraine War, Russia had become quite adept at pushing its messages on the internet, and some claim that its messaging was so potent that it affected the outcome of the 2016 U.S. presidential election.
 Russia had purportedly used "internet trolls" who worked for the Internet Research Agency (IRA) to push its message on social media.
-These trolls, purportedly numbering in the thousands, worked 12 hour shifts, and were expected to have a large and continuous impact on social media.
-Trolls allegedly created posts that they forwarded to "countless" numbers of fake accounts in an effort to create large numbers of "page views."
+These trolls, purportedly numbering in the thousands, worked 12-hour shifts, and were expected to have a large and continuous impact on social media.
+194 Trolls allegedly created posts that they forwarded to "countless" numbers of fake accounts to create large numbers of "page views."
+195